FREE SHIPPING on purchases over 1,500 CZK 📦

 • Cortisol

-Let's start with the endocrine organ that most influences body fat storage and weight changes: the thyroid.
-This is a butterfly-shaped gland located in the neck that produces hormones that regulate body temperature, heart rate, maintain proper cholesterol levels, and control metabolism .
+Let's start with the endocrine organ that most affects body fat storage and weight changes: the thyroid.
+This butterfly-shaped gland located in the neck produces hormones that regulate body temperature, heart rate, maintain proper cholesterol levels, and control metabolism.

 Metabolism is the process by which nutrients from food are converted into energy for your body.
-Thyroid hormones can directly affect the storage of body fat, i.e. excess energy that the body is not currently using.
+Thyroid hormones can therefore directly influence the storage of body fat, which is excess energy that the body does not currently use.

-Weight gain and resistance to weight loss are common symptoms of hypothyroidism, an underactive thyroid gland .
-Women suffering from hormonal imbalances often experience symptoms of underactive thyroid; in addition to fluctuating body weight, typical symptoms include :
+Weight gain and resistance to weight loss are common symptoms of hypothyroidism, underactive thyroid function.
+Women experiencing hormonal imbalance often observe signs of weakened thyroid function; in addition to fluctuating body weight, typical symptoms also include:

 • Cold hands and feet